agarciamontoro/BDD_1415/README.md

 -- Consulta 2
 SELECT A.nombre, H.nombre, H.ciudad, SUM(Cantidad)
 FROM articulo A, hotel H, suministro S
-WHERE S.idHotel = H.idHotel AND S.idArticulo = A.idArticulo AND S.idProveedor = &pIdentificador
+WHERE S.idHotel = H.idHotel AND S.idArticulo = A.idArticulo AND S.idProveedor = &idProveedor
 GROUP BY A.nombre, H.nombre, H.ciudad
 HAVING H.ciudad = 'Jaen' OR H.ciudad = 'Almeria';